Americans or Europeans sip wine with the meal, British do beer, and Turks sip their Raki.

 Looking forward to welcoming you for a meyhane experience in Turkey!

-- 12 Absolute Best Seafood Restaurants in Istanbul
+- Veg Out at the 12 Best Vegetarian Restaurants in Istanbul